luc-ass/mail-sorter/README.md

     min_mail_age: "30d"
     read_status: "unseen"
 ```
-You should be careful to use multiple servers, as these rules are identical.
+Be careful to use multiple servers in one rule, as these rules and underlying folders need to be identical.
 Differing folder structure can make this script fail.

 ### Install & run
 ```sh